-This document was reviewed with bat experts with Alberta Bat Action Team (ABAT) and staff at the Alberta Utilities Commission (AUC) and endorsed by ESRD Wildlife Management.
+This document was reviewed with bat experts with Alberta Bat Action Team (ABAT) and staff at the Alberta Utilities Commission (AUC) and endorsed by Fish and Wildlife Stewardship.

 Renewable Energy and Wildlife Habitat Sensitivity Map

-In order to assist in project planning, Alberta Environment and Parks is providing a Wildlife Habitat Sensitivity Map.
+In order to assist in project planning, Alberta Environment and Protected Areas is providing a Wildlife Habitat Sensitivity Map.

 The goal of this document is to help guide the site selection process to areas with lower risk to Alberta's wildlife and wildlife habitat.
 The map was developed in concert with the Wildlife Directive for Alberta Wind Energy Projects and Wildlife Guidelines for Alberta Solar Energy Projects and reflects potential risks to wildlife and wildlife habitat.